 Aside from its flexible physique with eight powerful tentacles, the octopus is one of the unique animals because of its incredible sense of sight.
 For instance, they have this so-called “polarized vision” wherein it can control the amount of light coming in, hence, giving it an improved ability to see well in the dark water and attack their prey even at greater depth.

 5. Catfish (Sense of Taste)

-Ever wondered what animal has the highest sense of taste?
+Have you ever wondered what animal has the highest sense of taste?
 Well, the award goes to the catfish!
-Apparently, this fish with cat-like whiskers has up to more than 175,000 taste sensitive cells (as compared to an average person with only 10,000 taste buds) located in its entire body.
-Moreover, along with its four pairs of whiskers, these taste cells helps the fish not only to taste its food but also to locate any prey nearby.
+This fish with cat-like whiskers has up to 175,000 taste-sensitive cells (compared to an average person with only 10,000 taste buds) in its entire body.
+Moreover, along with its four pairs of whiskers, these taste cells help the fish taste its food and locate any prey nearby.

 6. African Bush Elephant (Sense of Smell)

 The African bush elephant has the best nose in the whole animal kingdom.
-Thanks to 2000 powerful sensors in its trunk/sniffer compared to meager around 1000 sensors found in dogs while humans only 400 scent receptors.
-According to biological studies, African bush elephants got their double the amount of smell-sensing genes from their ancestors during species division.
+Thanks to 2000 powerful sensors in its trunk/sniffer compared to the meager 1000 sensors found in dogs, humans only have 400 scent receptors.
+According to biological studies, African bush elephants got double the smell-sensing genes from their ancestors during species division.

-To be exact, interestingly elephants top the charts based on the number of smell genes with 1948 while cow and dog take the second and third spots with 1186 and 811 genes respectively!
+To be exact, interestingly, elephants top the charts based on the number of smell genes with 1948, while cows and dogs take the second and third spots with 1186 and 811 genes, respectively!